gitmarek/libbitcoinrpc/doc/design.md

 a successful RPC call should therefore look as follows:

 1. Initialise the library once by calling `bitcoinrpc_global_init()`.
-2. Initialise the client: `bitcoinrpc_cl_init()` and specify parameters like user name, password, IP address and port.
+2. Initialise a client: `bitcoinrpc_cl_init()` and specify parameters like user name, password, IP address and port of the server.
 3. Initialise method and response structures.
 Also allocate on stack the error handling object.
 4. Perform a call: `bitcoinrpc_call()`.